-|White Paper – June 19, 2019||White Paper – August 10, 2017|
+|White Paper – January 22, 2021||White Paper – August 19, 2020|

-|Blitzscale and Hope: Unicorns, IPOs And The Fear of Repeating the Late 1990s|
+|When “Bits” Meet “Atoms”||Blitzscale and Hope: Unicorns, IPOs And The Fear of Repeating the Late 1990s|

-|Tech is the New Macro – Part II: Implications For Labor Markets And Productivity||The current hype about two-sided digital platforms, blitzscaling and winner-takes-most markets has fueled a surge in IPO listings and produced stratospheric valuations that are difficult to reconcile with free-cash-flow (FCF) fundamentals.|
+|The Digital Age and the transition from “atoms” to “bits” implies a capital-light economy in which technology is being substituted for labor and physical assets.
+Its impact is widespread and stretches beyond the technology sector.||The current hype about two-sided digital platforms, blitzscaling and winner-takes-most markets has fueled a surge in IPO listings and produced stratospheric valuations that are difficult to reconcile with free-cash-flow (FCF) fundamentals.|

 The rapid expansion and implementation of technological innovation has become a key factor in the behavior of the economy and capital markets.
 In this paper we explore how platforms and their network effects have resulted in a winner-takes-all market.

 |China’s mercantilist behavior, underscored by its “Made in China 2025 initiative,” is in conflict with U.S. demands for greater IP protection, a level playing field and improved market access.
-Left unresolved, free trade and globalization will be in retreat.||The rapid expansion and implementation of technological innovation has become a key factor in the behavior of the economy and capital markets.|
+Left unresolved, free trade and globalization will be in retreat.|

-|Insight – September 13, 2018|
+|White Paper – June 29, 2017||Insight – September 13, 2018|

-|While the e-Commerce index as a whole appears frothy, many companies in the sector do possess sound and promising business models.
+|The rapid expansion and implementation of technological innovation has become a key factor in the behavior of the economy and capital markets.||While the e-Commerce index as a whole appears frothy, many companies in the sector do possess sound and promising business models.
 For investors, the key to success is understanding how these business models should be valued.|